 Traditional art is a marking period course that consist of approximately 30 classes.
 The objective of this course is to provide an experience for students who want to improve their skills in two dimensional art.
 The course focuses on learning to draw through direct observation and introduces a variety of media.
-It is important to note that only a small clay project will be done if time allows.
 Additionally, each student who participates in this program will be expected to attend and participate in the art history activities both in class and at the museum.